raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 used to manage session timeouts and termination.

 All three of the TLVs defined here are mandatory for all implementations of DSO.
-Additional TLVs may be defined in additional specifications.
+Further TLVs may be defined in additional specifications.

 It should be noted that the message format for DNS Stateful Operations (see {{format}}) differs from the traditional DNS message